zkVerify/zkverify-docs/docs/overview/04-token-bridging/02-token-teleport.md

     - `parents` as `0`
     - `interior` as `X1` from the scroll-down menu.
 Then new fields will appear.
 Let's set:
         - `Parachain` as `0` field, from the scroll-down menu
-        - We need finally to insert the ID of the `Parachain` we want to send the assets to, in the example is `1599`, but in case of VFlow it will be `1`.
+        - We need finally to insert the ID of the VFlow `Parachain`, which is `1`.

 Let's provide a brief explanation here:
 - `dest` provides details about the destination of the message (we need to select the XCM version currently being used.
 V5 is the most-up-to-date at the time of writing).
-    - `parents` tells the Relay Chain XCM executor the destination location of the teleport.
+    - `parents` tells the Relay Chain XCM executor that the following `interior` is relative to the Relay chain itself.

     - `interior` describes the rest of the path, the specific, step-by-step directions to the final destination.
 It defines a sequence of "hops" or _Junctions_.
 Each junction is a specific location or entity within a consensus system.
         - The interior is structured as a container, usually X1, X2, X3, etc. where X stands for the number of Junctions (hops) in the path.